 Next, we added the Color group in the legend section.

-Please select the filed that you want to use as a group, and right-click on it will open the context menu.
+Please select the field that you want to use as a group, and right-click on it will open the context menu.
 Select the New Group option from the context menu.

-Sometimes, Power Bi will open the same window with different option like we shown in the below screenshot.
-But, don’t worry, you can change the Group type from Bin to List
+Sometimes, it will open the same window with a different option, as shown in the below screenshot.
+But, don’t worry, you can change the Group type from Bin to List.